weisscharlesj/SciCompforChemists/README.md

 First, I'd love to hear how people are using this book.
 Second, this book may receive updates with additional content, clarifications, and corrections, so if you need a static copy of the book to use during the academic term, below are multiple options.
 The web version of the book is still the recommended form because of ease-of-use and interactivity (e.g., chapter 11).

-1. (Simplest) Download PDF copies of the chapters to share with your student - at the top right of each chapter page, click the download button and select the PDF option.
+1. (Simplest) Download PDF copies of the chapters to share with your students - at the top right of each chapter page, click the download button and select the PDF option.

 2. (Simple) Download a PDF of the entire book to share with your students using [this link](https://github.com/weisscharlesj/data_SciCompforChem/blob/main/SciCompforChem_Weiss.pdf).
 The download button (small down arrow) is on the right.
 The interactivity features in chapter 11 and appendix 0 do not work in the PDF version.

 3. (Advanced) Fork this repository to your GitHub page and have your students use your copy - create a GitHub account, fork this repository, build the book using [Jupyter Book](https://jupyterbook.org/), and have your students use your copy on your GitHub page.
 You can update your fork of this repository at any time to receive any updates, and unlike a PDF copy, this approach makes it easier for students to copy-and-paste code from the chapters.
-The approach does require the user to be comfortable using git and GitHub.
+This approach does require the user to be comfortable using git and GitHub.

 ## Citing this Book and Curriculum